 The international soccer organization FIFA announced on Wednesday that it would be taking disciplinary steps against Jibril Rajoub, chairman of the Palestinian Football Association (PFA), for threatening Lionel Messi, the star striker of the Argentinian soccer team.

-Palestinian soccer chief says fans should burn Messi's shirt if he plays against Israel in Jerusalem, June 3, 2018 (Reuters)
+Palestinian soccer chief says fans should burn Messi"s shirt if he plays against Israel in Jerusalem, June 3, 2018 (Reuters)

-“The Association views with severity the physical and brutal threats that crossed every redline made by Palestinian Football Association chair Jibril Rajoub,” the IFA said.
+The organization said in a Facebook post on June 7 that it was disheartened by the cancellation and was looking to take steps against Rajoub.“The Association views with severity the physical and brutal threats that crossed every redline made by Palestinian Football Association chair Jibril Rajoub,” the IFA said.
 “The chair will send a letter today to FIFA President Gianni Infantino demanding punishment for those who want to harm soccer players and those who torpedoed a friendly match between the two teams.”

 Israel FA has filed a complaint to FIFA only against the Palestinian FA and the president of the PFA, Jibril Rajoub. @Argentina— ISRAEL FA (@ISRAELFA) June 7, 2018